michaelmusty/.dotfiles/README.markdown

 directory changes all the time depending on the host, and only specific scripts in it are versioned; the rest are ignored locally:

-My interactive and scripting shell of choice is Bash; as a GNU/Linux admin who ends up installing Bash on BSD machines anyway, I very rarely have to write Bourne-compatible scripts, so all of these files are replete with Bashisms.

 ```bash
 $ git ls-files --others --exclude-standard >>.git/info/exclude
 ```